 Even though we were on the same trail we took on the way in, the trip back was just as riveting the second time!
 Being pulled through the mountains by a team of adorable, strong dogs sure was a once-in-a-lifetime experience.

 One of my favorite parts of our trip was hearing our musher control the dogs with her various commands, getting them to slow down, speed up, stop, and ensuring the lead dogs kept their team in line!

-After completing the 5-kilometer trail back, totaling a 10-kilometer round trip, we arrived again to the main site.
-Finishing the trail was bittersweet as we knew our time with these incredible dogs was nearly finished.
+After completing the 5-kilometer trail back, totaling a 10-kilometer round trip, we arrived again at the take off site.
+Finishing the tour was bittersweet as we knew our time with these incredible dogs was nearly finished.
 Our musher secured the dogs and sled, and we congratulated our team with pets and scratches.

-Much to our excitement, we then got to reward the dogs with their end of run treats!
-Giving each dog a treat and a bowl of chicken water was the perfect way to say thank-you for their hard work.
-After eating, the employees loaded the dogs back into their trailers for the drive back to the kennel.
+Much to our excitement, we then got to reward the dogs with their end-of-run treats!
+Giving each dog a treat and a bowl of chicken water was the perfect way to thank you for your hard work.
+After eating, the employees loaded the dogs back into their trailers to drive back to the kennel.

-Finally, we purchased our action-shot and loaded back into our shuttle van.
-The trip back was definitely quieter than the drive there, as everyone reminisced on their incredible experience of dog sledding with Howling Dog Tours.
+Finally, we purchased our action shot and loaded back into our shuttle van.
+The trip back was definitely quieter than the drive there, as everyone reminisced on their incredible experience of dog sledding in Canmore.